24 Sep 2018

 If you’re not sure how to find a suitable competitor then here’s a very simple method.

 Once you’ve found a seller, you can go ahead and start scrolling through all the items they’re selling.
 If you have ZIK Analytics, you can see the seller’s items by putting their name into the competitor research tool.
-And if you don’t have ZIK, yet, you can sign-up to the free trial here to test it yourself.
+And if you don’t have ZIK, yet, you can sign-up to the 7 day trial here to test it yourself.
 The overall selling statistics (e.g. sell through rate) of the seller aren’t very important for the purpose of finding niche ideas.

 If you’re looking for ideas of good books to read, you’d probably go to a library because of the huge selection of books you’d find.